 How to Pack & Load a Moving Truck

-If you're preparing for a DIY (do-it-yourself) move and have decided not to hire moving labor then you will certainly want to study up on how to pack a moving truck.
+If you're preparing for a DIY (do-it-yourself) move and have decided to rent a moving truck then you will need to know how to load a moving truck.
 We have outlined some of the basic fundamental rules that will help you maximize your space, prevent damage and balance the moving truck.